Student Health Insurance

 The School of Medicine provides its students with comprehensive coverage through United Healthcare.
 All students are required to enroll in this plan unless they meet the criteria for waiving.

 The School of Medicine also provides an optional Dental Plan through Cigna HMO.
 For information about the Dental plan, click here

 Remember that you must make an election each year, or you will automatically be defaulted to individual medical coverage and no dental coverage.
 Your existing medical waiver, family medical coverage and/or any dental elections will not carry over to the new academic year.

 For all inquiries regarding insurance benefits, enrollment, or waivers, contact the NYU Langone Medical Center Benefits Office at (212) 404-3787.

-Click here to review the current Student Health Benefits Summary or the Prescription Plan Summary.
+Click here to review the current Student Health Benefits Summary.

 Enrollments and Waivers:

 Enrollments and waivers are processed on-line (including the Dental Plan).
 Students should use the links at the top of this page to enroll in or waive the school health insurance and Rx plan and to elect the Dental insurance through Cigna HMO.